Sarah Van Patten

 Sarah Van Patten (born 1984) is an American ballet dancer.
 She began an apprenticeship at the Royal Danish Ballet at age 15.
 In 2001, at age 17, she became the youngest ever dancer to receive a contract at the company.
 Later that year, she joined the San Francisco Ballet as a soloist, and was promoted to principal dancer in 2007.
-She is set to retire from performing in 2022.
+She retired from ballet in 2022.

 Early life

 Van Patten was born in Boston.
 She started with ballet, tap and jazz, and later focused on ballet.
 Van Patten trained at Boston Ballet and began performing at age 8 in their annual performance of The Nutcracker.
 She later switched to Ballet Workshop of New England and performed at Massachusetts Youth Ballet under Jacqueline Cronsberg.
 Van Patten also learned some of George Balanchine's works, such as Serenade and Apollo under the direction of Cronsberg's daughter, Sandra Jennings, who danced at the New York City Ballet.